 Step Three: Submit official transcripts from ALL colleges and universities attended

 - Official transcripts must be sent to GradCAS from the schools you attended, either through one of the approved electronic transcript services (Parchment or National Student Clearinghouse), OR directly from your school in an official sealed envelope to the mailing address listed in the instructions for sending official transcripts to GradCAS.

 - If you attended a school or earned your degree outside of the United States, you need to obtain a course-by-course US equivalency report from the World Education Services (WES).
 This report should then be sent directly to GradCAS from the evaluation service along with the official transcripts which they receive from your schools.

 - PLU current students and graduates do not need to submit PLU transcripts.

 Read more instructions about Sending Official Transcripts to GradCAS.

 Background Check (if admission is offered)

-Applicants must demonstrate a potential for success in social work licensure and practice by completing the Washington State Patrol Criminal History clearance upon admittance as a MSW student.
-This is not a part of the application, you will be given instructions if admission is offered.
+Applicants must demonstrate a potential for success in social work licensure and practice by completing the Washington State Patrol Criminal History clearance upon admission to the PLU MSW program.
+This is not a part of the application, and you will be given instructions if admission is offered.